industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 # Configure PLC project

-- Open TIA portal and open the project containing the EnergyManagement application (Adapt the IP addresses to your system)
+1. Open TIA portal and open the project containing the EnergyManagement application (Adapt the IP addresses to your system)
-- Download the PLC program to the PLC and set the PLC into RUN
+2. Download the PLC program to the PLC and set the PLC into RUN

-# Configuration Device Energy1 and Energy2
+# Configuration Southbound

+The Southbound consist of two devices.
+In the following they are called "Energy1" and "Energy2"

 ## IE Databus

 Add a user in the IE Databus Configurator with username and password and provide necessary access right to the required topics so the SIMATIC S7 Connector, IE Flow Creator and IE Cloud Connector can publish and subscribe to topics.

-- Launch the IE Databus Configurator and add your related credentials/topics:
+1. Launch the IE Databus Configurator and add your related credentials/topics:
 `ie/#`

   ![ie_databus_user](graphics/IE_Databus_User.png)

-- After adding user deploy configuration to device
+2. After adding user deploy configuration to device

   ![ie_databus](graphics/IE_Databus.png)